 Being Instructed by the Ten Commandments

-The Sixth Commandment: You shall not commit adultery.
+The Eighth Commandment: You shall not give false testimony against your neighbor.

 Rev. Brian L. Kachelmeier serves as pastor at Redeemer Evangelical Lutheran Church, Los Alamos, NM